psychemedia/storytelling-notes/hunting_of_the_snark.md

 He offered large discount—he offered a cheque,
 ⁠(Drawn "to bearer") for seven-pounds-ten:
 But the Bandersnatch merely extended its neck
-⁠And grabbed at the Banker again.
+[As he] grabbed at the Banker again.

 Without rest or pause—[whilst] those frumious jaws
 ⁠Went savagely snapping around—